ajahne/blog/_drafts/2018-3-14-const-let-var-best-practices.md

 console.log(x);   //5
 {% endhighlight %}

-**_Hmmm, OK._**
+**_Well then._**
-Yeah, that one has caught many a developer.
+Yep, that one has caught many a developer.

 **_So what if I am writing legacy JavaScript or am working in a mixed code base?_**
 If you have to use `var`, be sure to declare your variables at the top of your scope chain.
 But really, it's time to pour one out for `var`.
 Start targeting modern browsers and/or incorporating [babel](https://babeljs.io) into your workflow :).

 ## Conclusion
-By following these practices we can easily single to ourselves and others reading our code what variables should change and which should not.
+By following these best practices for using `const`, `let`, and `var`, we can easily signal to ourselves and others the intent of our variables within the code (i.e. should the variable change or not).
 {% highlight js %}
 const WAIT_TIME = 5;
 const widget = new Widget();
 let count = 0;
 {% endhighlight %}

-Benefits of using `const` and `let`
-- Block scope
-- No hoisting
+Additionally, with these best practices, we create a consistent ruleset for our variables, avoid legacy declaration 'gotchas', and - ultimately - produce cleaner code.

+Be sure to check out the additional resources below and happy coding!

 ## Additional resources
 - [Nicholas Zakas](https://leanpub.com/understandinges6/read#leanpub-auto-emerging-best-practices-for-block-bindings) on emerging best practices for `const` and `let`